Popular Stories

 1. Change the pot

 If something has burnt because you’ve left it on stove for too long, most of the damage will be on the bottom of the pan.
 So, you could try transferring your food to a clean pan or pot and leaving the worst of the burnt food in the old one.
+Just avoid scraping the food at the bottom to avoid transferring the burnt taste to a new pot.
 That way, you can avoid the worst of the burnt bits and get to cleaning the first pan.

 2. Salvage what you can